OctopusDeployLabs/workertools/README.md

 A new image is built each time a new version of HashiCorp Vault is detected.
 The version numbers will be based on the version of Vault.

+> Note: No windows/amd64 platform support is provided for this image.

 #### Tags

 - `octopuslabs/vault-workertools:latest`
 - `octopuslabs/vault-workertools:VERSION`

-> Note: No windows/amd64 platform support is provided for this image.
+You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/repository/docker/octopuslabs/vault-workertools/tags).

 ## Support